-The US\$200,000,000 Class B Secured Fixed Rate Bonds Due 2032 (the "Bonds", and except to the extent that the context requires otherwise, references in these Conditions to "Bonds" are to these Class B Bonds only and not to the Bonds of the other Classes (as defined in the MDIS (as defined below))) of Astrea 7 Pte.
-Ltd. (the "Issuer") are constituted by a Trust Deed (the "Trust Deed") dated 18 May 2022 and made between (1) the Issuer, (2) DBS Trustee Limited (the "Bonds Trustee", which expression shall wherever the context so admits include such company and all other persons for the time being the bonds trustee or bonds trustees under the Trust Deed), as trustee for, inter alia, the holders of the Bonds (the "Bondholders") and (3) DB International Trust (Singapore) Limited (in such capacity, the "Security Trustee"), as security trustee for, inter alia, the Bondholders.
+The US\$[200,000,000] Class B Secured Fixed Rate Bonds Due 2032 (the "Bonds", and except to the extent that the context requires otherwise, references in these Conditions to "Bonds" are to these Class B Bonds only and not to the Bonds of the other Classes (as defined in the MDIS (as defined below))) of Astrea 7 Pte.
+Ltd. (the "Issuer") are constituted by a Trust Deed (the "Trust Deed") dated [•] 2022 and made between (1) the Issuer, (2) DBS Trustee Limited (the "Bonds Trustee", which expression shall wherever the context so admits include such company and all other persons for the time being the bonds trustee or bonds trustees under the Trust Deed), as trustee for, inter alia, the holders of the Bonds (the "Bondholders") and (3) DB International Trust (Singapore) Limited (in such capacity, the "Security Trustee"), as security trustee for, inter alia, the Bondholders.
 The Bonds are secured by the Security Documents (as defined in the MDIS).
 The issue of the Bonds was authorised by resolutions of the board of Directors of the Issuer passed on 19 April 2022.
 Certain provisions of these terms and conditions (the "Conditions") are summaries of, and are subject to, the detailed provisions of the Trust Deed, which includes the form of the Bonds and which also includes provisions which are not summarised herein.

-The Bondholders are entitled to the benefit of, are bound by, and are deemed to have notice of, all the provisions of the Trust Deed (read together with the MDIS) and those applicable to them in the Agency Agreement dated 18 May 2022 (the "Agency Agreement") relating to, inter alia, the Bonds made between (1) the Issuer, (2) Deutsche Bank AG, Singapore Branch, as principal paying agent in respect of the Bonds of each Class (in such capacity, the "Principal Paying Agent" and, together with any other paying agents that may be appointed, the "Paying Agents"), as transfer agent in respect of the Bonds (in such capacity, the "Transfer Agent" and, together with any other transfer agents that may be appointed, the "Transfer Agents") and as registrar in respect of the Bonds (in such capacity, the "Registrar"), and (3) the Bonds Trustee and the other Transaction Documents (as defined in the MDIS).
-"Agents" means the Principal Paying Agent, the Transfer Agent and the Registrar and any other agent or agents appointed from time to time with respect to the Bonds of any Class.
+The Bondholders are entitled to the benefit of, are bound by, and are deemed to have notice of, all the provisions of the Trust Deed (read together with the MDIS) and those applicable to them in the Agency Agreement dated [•] 2022 (the "Agency Agreement") relating to, inter alia, the Bonds made between (1) the Issuer, (2) Deutsche Bank AG, Singapore Branch, as principal paying agent in respect of the Bonds of each Class (in such capacity, the "Principal Paying Agent" and, together with any other paying agents that may be appointed, the "Paying Agents"), as transfer agent in respect of the Bonds (in such capacity, the "Transfer Agent" and, together with any other transfer agents that may be appointed, the "Registrar"), and (3) the Bonds Trustee and the other Transfer Agent and the Registrar and any other agent or agents appointed from time to time with respect to the Bonds of any Class.